Close Menu

 Of course, today blood transfusions are a safe and common life saving practice thanks to the researchers that struggled to find the correct methods over the years.
 Luckily for French patients, after the Denys murder trial animal to human transfusions were no longer allowed.

-Question for students (and subscribers): Have you ever had a blood transfusion?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: Have you ever had a blood transfusion?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!